ensakz/gem_methylosinus_trichosporium/README.md

 `7.
 Small fixes.ipynb` --> Applies cosmetic changes to the model such as the removal of genes, reactions and metabolites unused in the model.
 Fixes model compartments too.

-`8.
+**File S1** --> `8.
 Apply omics information to the model.ipynb` --> Forces 1/3 of acetyl-CoA to be produced from 2 separate sources.
 Checks the plausability of reverse TCA in the model.
 Checks CO2 supplementation effect on the model.

 ## Citation